bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

               name: cc9a8a
 ```

+Where:
+- `podSelector` is a selector that matches your upstream service.
+- `namespaceSelector` is the APS namespace which hosts the API Gateway on Silver (`b8840c`), not your namespace.
+Don't change this.

+**Egress policy**: APS will also create an `egress` Network Policy to send traffic from the API Gateawy to the upstream service.

-[Contact the APS team](README.md#need-a-hand) to have an `egress` policy created allowing traffic from the Gateway to your upstream service.
+[Contact the APS team](README.md#need-a-hand) to have an `egress` policy created for your Gateway.
 You will need to provide the `namespaceSelector` details for the projects that will be receiving traffic.

 #### DNS